RitikSinghh11/analyzing-bumble-profiles/README.md

 - Analytical Thinking

 ---
-##👨‍💻 Author

-Ritik Singh

-If you found this project useful, consider giving it a Star⭐.
+If you found this project useful, consider giving it a Star ⭐.